chevron-right-24

 Consider port forwarding if:

-• You're a single-location small business.
+• You're a single-location small business with only a handful of users.

 Pros of port forwarding: